andela/generic-lab/README.md

 This is the boiler plate from which all other labs should evolve from.

 + Edit the `LabSlug` and `CategoryId` javascript variables to their pertient values

++ The test specs should be written in the _generic-tests.js_ script.
+The _generic.js_ file is the script that should contain the solution for the test and should be left *blank*, or as the case may be, a boiler plate for the solution, but under no circumstances should the solution for the test be present in any commits to the repository.

 + Rename the javascript files _generic.js_ and _generic-tests.js_ to their appropriate file names.
-Repeat this in their script tag references too in _index.html_
+Repeat this in their script tag references in _index.html_
 + The page title in _index.html_ should also be renamed to suit purpose.

 + This README should be modified as well, with this section describing the lab's tests and or function required to pass it, as eloquent as possible.

 ## How to Run this Lab